Jumaruba/jtimesched/docs/04_assignment/04_assignment.md

 - Check if the `Time Today` field changed to 4000ms, which allows us to check if the project was really in the `Project Playing` state for 4000ms and is now in the `Project Idle` state again;
 - Finally, a cleanup sequence was used to delete the project that was used.

+The test passes with success.

 #### 2.5.2.
 Discard Time Today

 Here we test the case where the user discards his input by pressing "Esc" to discard his changes.
-In the end, we expect that the `Time Today` value remains the same.
+For that, we combine the two paths shown below.

 ![](./figures/02_edit_time_today/02_path3.png)
 ![](./figures/02_edit_time_today/02_path2.png)